fredguinog/propensity-gbdt/README.md

 ### Main Parameters

-*   `timeid_previous_intervention` (str): The last time period before the intervention begins.
-This defines the end of the pre-treatment period.
+*   `timeid_previous_intervention` : str.
+The identifier for the final time period before the intervention starts.
+This value marks the end of the pre-treatment window.
-*   `workspace_folder` (str): The file path to the root directory that contains the input data file ('scm_donor_selection_candidate_units_data.csv') and will store all output files (CSVs, plots).
+*   `workspace_folder` : str.
+The file path to the root directory that contains the input data file ('scm_donor_selection_candidate_units_data.csv') and will store all output files (CSVs, plots).

 ### Optional Parameters

-*   `solution_id` (int, optional): The specific ID for a pre-selected group of control units (the donor pool).
-If set to None, the function will automatically process all solutions saved in the input file.
-Defaults to None.
+*   `solution_id` : int, default=None.
+The specific ID for a pre-selected group of control units (the donor pool).
+If set to None, the function will automatically choose the solution that demonstrates the best balance between pre-intervention fit and impact score.
-*   `period_effect_format` (str): A format string for displaying numeric results in plot annotations of period results.
-Defaults to `'{:.2f}'`.
+*   `period_effect_format` : str, default='{:.2f}'.
+A format string used to display numeric results in the plot annotations, such as the average treatment effect.
-*   `seed` (int, optional): A random seed to ensure reproducibility of the MCMC sampling and other random processes.
-Defaults to `222`.
+*   `seed` : int, default=222.
+A random seed to ensure the reproducibility of the MCMC sampling and any other stochastic processes.
-*   `gram_cond_threshold` (float, optional): The maximum allowable value for the Gram matrix condition number.
+*   `maximum_gram_cond` : float, default=100.0.
+The maximum allowable value for the Gram matrix condition number.
 This is used as a threshold to detect multicollinearity among control units; solutions exceeding it are flagged.
-Defaults to 100.0.
-*   `max_gini_threshold` (float, optional): The maximum permissible gini of the weight distribution for the synthetic control.
+*   `maximum_mean_gini_weights` : float, default=0.6.
+The maximum permissible mean gini of the weight distribution for the synthetic control.
 This helps prevent the model from relying too heavily on one control unit.
-Defaults to 0.4.
-*   `min_perc_chains_below_gini_threshold` (float, optional): The minimum percentage of MCMC chains where gini of the weight distribution must be below the `max_gini_threshold`.
-This ensures the weight constraint is robustly met.
-Defaults to 0.67.

 ## Citation